Step 4: Configure the Collector

 For writer instances this is supported for any size of cluster, but for reader instances this is only supported in two-node clusters (i.e. single reader instance).

-If you have multiple readers you want to monitor you instead need to specify each instance endpoint separately:
+If you have a cluster with multiple readers, you instead need to specify each instance endpoint separately:

 [instance1]